Love (2015 film)

-Love is a 2015 erotic drama art film written and directed by Gaspar Noé.
+Love is a 2015 French erotic drama art film written and directed by Gaspar Noé.
 The film marked Noé's fourth directorial venture after a gap of six years.
 It had its premiere at the 2015 Cannes Film Festival and was released in 3D.
 The film is notable for its unsimulated sex scenes.
 The film received mixed reviews.

 Plot

 Murphy is an American film student living in Paris.
 On a rainy January morning, he receives a call at the small apartment he shares with Danish partner Omi and their 18-month-old son, Gaspar.
 The caller is Nora, the mother of his ex-girlfriend Electra, who asks if Murphy knows of her daughter's whereabouts.
-She hasn't heard from Electra in three months, and is worried, given her issues with depression and previous suicide attempts.
+She hasn't heard from Electra in two months, and is worried, given her issues with depression and previous suicide attempts.

 For the rest of this day, Murphy recalls his relationship with Electra in a series of fragmented, nonlinear flashbacks.
 They depict their first meeting; their quick hook-up; and their lives over the next two years, which are filled with drug abuse, rough sex, and tender moments.
 Murphy and Electra eventually met and had a no-strings-attached threesome with Omi, then a young adolescent, as a way to add some excitement to their love life.

 However, Murphy continued his sexual relationship with Omi, without Electra's knowledge.
 This eventually resulted in an unplanned pregnancy, due to a broken condom.
 Omi refused to terminate the pregnancy, as she was against abortion due to having been an unplanned child herself.
 Admitting the truth to Electra ultimately ended her and Murphy's relationship, leading to the present-day set up of Murphy and Omi raising the child together in a loveless relationship.
 Electra's whereabouts and ultimate fate are left unresolved at the end of the film.